 Information for Manufactured Home Applicants

-- Obtain a well/septic construction permit if needed, or be sure public utilities are available.
+- Obtain a septic tank construction permit and/or well permit if needed, or be sure public utilities are available.
 If on septic and/or well, a copy of the permit must be provided.

 - Check with your attorney and/or lending institution to see if a mechanic’s lien agent needs to be designated.

 - Apply for a manufactured home permit, electrical, and plumbing permits.
 A site plan must be submitted at time of application, showing where the home will be located on the property, and the distances from all property lines.

 - After all approvals have been received, your permit will be mailed to you and you may place the home on the property.

 - A contractor may be liable for a business license in Augusta County, so please check with the Commissioner of Revenue regarding this requirement.